-- Move the shift lever into PARK only after the vehicle has come to a complete stop. - Do not move the shift lever from REVERSE.
-PARK, or NEUTRAL into any forward gear when the engine is above idle speed. - Before moving the shift lever into any gear, make sure your foot is firmly on the brake pedal.
+- Move the shift lever into PARK only after the vehicle has come to a complete stop. - Shift into or out of REVERSE only after the vehicle has come to a complete stop and the engine is at idle speed. - Do not move the shift lever between PARK, RE-VERSE, NEUTRAL, or DRIVE when the engine is above idle speed. - Before moving the shift lever into any gear, make sure your foot is firmly pressing the brake pedal.